eltharynd/OnePacerr/README.md

 SKIP_UPDATE_METADATA_PRESENT_FILES=true
 ```

-This will prevent the app to verify the files you already have downloaded (CRC32 hashing can take a while depending on your machine).
+This will prevent the app to verify hash (CRC32 hashing can take a while depending on your machine), to verify plex file names (and rename where nexessary) and to update the metadata on plex for **the files that are already present on Plex**.

 #### 🐣 First Run

-In fact my recommendation is to:

-- running the app one with both set to `false`.
-This makes sure your current library is up to date and all metadata is there.
+My recommendation **when plex already has some/all of the episodes** is to run it once with the following configs, so that every file is gonna get verified to be up to date and all metadata is gonna be imported.
-- afterwards always run the app with both to `true`.
-This will avoid checking files you already checked on first run.

 ```bash
 # 🐣 RECOMMENDED CONFIG FOR FIRST RUN